adinalini/DevopsCapstoneProject/README.md

 ## HOW TO REPLICATE THIS PROJECT

-Go to Source code folder, there you will find the instructions and screenshots for all stages.
+Go to Sourcecode folder, there you will find the instructions and screenshots for all stages.